AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-3.md

 <!--- ENGCOM-8477-->

-*  The `products` query no longer exposes a product’s special price when the special price period is set for a future date.
+*  The `products` query no longer exposes a product's special price when the special price period is set for a future date.
 [GitHub-30210](https://github.com/magento/magento2/issues/30210), [GitHub-29631](https://github.com/magento/magento2/issues/29631)

 <!--- magento-engcom/magento2ee#576-->